4 courtyards, 4 lounge types, 4 carpet themes University of Stuttgart-Vaihingen, Institute for Computer Science

 Entwurf für die Außenanlagen mit 4 Höfen sowie Eingangsbereich und Parkplatz © pfrommer + roeder p+r

-The theme 'living room' was taken up in the 4 courtyards as a counter-image to the highly technical working world.
-Four different meeting points and at the same time quiet zones have been created, which allow relaxation and regeneration with elements of nature.
+The 'living room' theme was taken up in the 4 courtyards as a counter-image to the high-tech world of work.
+The result is four different meeting places and at the same time quiet zones that enable relaxation and regeneration with elements of nature.

-The new building for the Institute of Computer Science is part of an overall structure of institute buildings, refectory and library and a sophisticated outdoor facility from the 70s, and is thus, since 2003, a building block of a so-called "learning street" - the center of university life.
+The new building for the Institute of Computer Science is part of an overall structure of institute buildings, refectory and library and a sophisticated outdoor area from the 70s, and has thus been a component of a so-called "learning street" since 2003 - the center of university life.

 The computer science building shows an increasing transparency and openness of the rooms from the outside to the inside.
-The boundaries between inside and outside are minimized by a particularly light construction of the supporting structure and by supplying all rooms and lecture halls with daylight.
-The use of transparent, translucent and reflective materials create a spatial perception between illusion and reality.
+The boundaries between inside and outside are minimized by a particularly light construction of the supporting structure and by providing all rooms and lecture halls with daylight.
+The use of transparent, translucent and reflective materials creates a spatial perception between illusion and reality.

-The desire was to incorporate the inner courtyards into this system of complex visual relationships in order to increase the transparency of the building.
-And also to create outdoor areas detached from the campus, which simultaneously serve as break, work and viewing space.
-A motif was required that runs through all four courtyards and yet makes them distinguishable.
+The aim was to integrate the inner courtyards into this system of complex visual relationships in order to increase the transparency of the building.
+And also to create outdoor areas that are detached from the campus and simultaneously serve as break, work and viewing areas.
+What was needed was a motif that would run through all four courtyards and yet make them distinguishable.

-Integrated into the operation of the institute and teaching activities and spreading over two floors, the theme of 'living room' was taken up in the four courtyards as a counter-image to the highly technical working world:
+Embedded in the operation of the institute and teaching activities and extending over 2 floors, the theme of the 'living room' was taken up in the 4 courtyards as a counter-image to the high-tech working world:

-On the upper floors, the carpet types 'Berber', 'Persian', 'Sisal' and 'Floccati' were installed as walk-on platforms.
-Their 'type-appropriate' furnishing and the play with the proportions of carpet, chairs, lamps, potted plants and people create a slightly bizarre atmosphere.
-In particular, the oversized, bright yellow flower pots in the lower ground floor courtyards, visible from the lecture halls, corridors and campus, seem as if from another world.
+On the upper floors, the carpet types 'Berber', 'Persian', 'Sisal' and 'Floccati' were installed as a walk-on platform.
+Their 'type-appropriate' furnishings and the play with the proportions of carpet, chairs, lamps, potted plants and people create a slightly bizarre atmosphere.
+In particular, the oversized, bright yellow flower pots in the lower first floor courtyards, which can be seen from the lecture halls, corridors and the campus, seem like something from another world.

 AppreciationGerman Landscape Architecture Award 2005